govCMS/sass-scaffold/README.md

 ### <a name="new"></a>Spin up a vanilla govCMS site

-This lets you quickly whip up a govCMS template site in Docker, but without persistent storage, i.e. **if you shut down your containers, you lose your changes**.
+This lets you quickly whip up a govCMS template site in Docker, but without persistent storage, i.e. **if you shut down your containers, you lose any changes made to the website**.

 1. Checkout project repo and confirm the path is in Docker's file sharing config (https://docs.docker.com/docker-for-mac/#file-sharing):